camilla-cs/APIproject2024/README.md

 In this project it is used to facilitate the interaction between Python and the database.

 The key features are:
-- Mapping : by using Python classes to define database schema we are able to map the class attributes to the database table columns.
+- **Mapping** : by using Python classes to define database schema we are able to map the class attributes to the database table columns.
 This allows me to define the database schema in Python language.
-- CRUD operations are performed more easily thanks to a high-level query interface that allows for complex queries using Python functions.
+- **CRUD operations** are performed *more easily* thanks to a high-level query interface that allows for complex queries using Python functions.
-- It supports the definitioin of relationships between tables, allowing complex data relationship using Python code so that data manipulation and retrieval is easier.
+- It supports the definition of *relationships between tables*, allowing complex data relationship using Python code so that data manipulation and retrieval is easier.
-- it can create automatically database schema without needing to write SQL for generating tables.
+- it can *create automatically database schema* without needing to write SQL for generating tables.

 The ORM makes the code more readable and clear across different platforms, easier to maitain since we don't need to write SQL queries inside the code.
 Many ORM tools have the advantage of  reducing time and improving the overall performance by implementing automatic common tasks such as creating, uptading and deleting, validating and managing data.